raiyanyahya/fast-text-search/README.md

-  -x, --extignore stringArray      The extension type to ignore during search -f, --file string                The file to seach in -i, --folderignore stringArray   The folders names to ignore during search -h, --help                       help for ./fast-test-search -t, --text string                The string to search for -v, --version                    version for ./fast-test-search
+  -x, --extignore stringArray      The extension type to ignore during search -f, --file string                The file to seach in -i, --folderignore stringArray   The folders names to ignore during search -h, --help                       help for fts
+  -t, --text string                The string to search for -v, --version                    version for fts
 ```

+## License
+FTS is a free for open-source projects, however, if you are using the library for business and commercial projects you could choose to buy me a coffee.

+## Contributing

+Contributions are always welcome!
+See contributing.md for ways to get started.
+Please adhere to this project's code of conduct.

+## Contact
+Contact me through email.